 There’s stone root and that is known to actually dissolve stones.
 And there’s an enzyme that the stomach needs, too.
 And there’s slippery elm bark to help lubricate this whole process.

-You’re going to find that you’re going to digest better and your stomach’s not going to be so bloated.
+You’re going to see that you’re digesting better and your stomach’s not going to be so bloated.

 So if you need it, go ahead and try it.
 I hope you enjoyed the video.